sunny-bboy/sunny-bboy/README.md

 ## About

-Third-year BSc Quantitative Risk Management student at **North-West University** with hands-on experience across fintech startups, actuarial internships, data engineering contracts, and AI model training.
+Final-year BSc Actuarial Science, Quantitative Risk Management, Econometrics student at **North-West University, University of the Free State** with hands-on experience across fintech startups, actuarial internships, data engineering contracts, and AI model training.
 I build at the intersection of quantitative finance, software engineering, and machine learning.

 My work spans algorithmic trading systems, statistical risk models, full-stack financial applications, and applied ML pipelines.
 I have shipped production code, contributed to fintech products that placed nationally, and worked as a data steward and actuarial science tutor.
-Currently pursuing Oracle certifications in cloud and security alongside continued work in quantitative modeling.

 ---